+The photon-pair pressure $P_\gamma(r)=\rho_\gamma (r)/3$ should be maximum near the horizon, where the gravitational force is the strongest.
+To illustrate the fireshell properties, we choose the photon-pair density near the horizon

-$\eta=0.1$ and the ``Planck luminosity'' $L_{\rm pl}\equiv 4\pi r_+^2\rho_{_M}c=(3/2)m^2_{\rm pl}= 3.73\times 10^{59}{\rm ergs/sec}$.
-These are the boundary conditions for the ordinary differential equation (\ref{tov0}).
-We chose $\rho_\gamma^+=\rho_n$ for the reason that at high temperatures, many species of relativistic particles, lepton-antilepton pairs and photons, light quark-antiquark pairs and gluons, can be excited, contributing to the energy density $\rho_\gamma^+$.
-It is a fluid of lepton-photon and quark-gluon plasma.
-The essential quantity is the averaged energy over species $d_f$, i.e., the fluid temperature $T_\gamma(r)$ (\ref{tem}) and value $T^+_\gamma$ (\ref{bcont}) near the horizon.
+as the boundary conditions for the TOV equation (\ref{tov0}).
+The reason for $\rho_\gamma^+\sim \rho_n$ is that at high energies, many species of relativistic particles, lepton-antilepton pairs and photons, light quark-antiquark pairs and gluons, could be excited, contributing to the energy density $\rho_\gamma^+$.
+It turns out to be a fluid of lepton(pair)-photon and quark(pair)-gluon plasma.
+For the sake of simplified notations, we use the photon ($\gamma$) and pair ($e^-e^+$) notations representing all possible gauge bosons and fermion-antifermion pairs, and use the subscript ``$\gamma$'' for the quantities of the trapped fireshell of photons and pairs.

-Solving the TOV equation (\ref{tov0}) with boundary conditions (\ref{bcon}), we show on the left (right) of Figs.~\ref{trapped} that the energy density $\rho_\gamma$ (the temperature $T_\gamma$) of photons and pairs is maximal near the horizon $r_+$ and rapidly decreases as the radius increases to $2r_+$.
-The ``trapped fireshell (halo)'' is named for such an energetic fluid configuration of photons and pairs near the black hole horizon, where the maximal gravity effect confines the opaque fluid of photons and pairs.
+Solving the TOV equation (\ref{tov0}) with boundary conditions (\ref{bcon}), we show in Fig.~\ref{trapped} (left) that the energy density $\rho_\gamma$ of photons and pairs is maximal near the horizon $r_+$ and rapidly decreases as the radius increases to $2r_+$.
+The ``trapped fireshell (halo)'' is named for such an energetic radiation fluid configuration of photons and pairs near the black hole horizon, where the maximal gravity effect confines the opaque radiation fluid of photons and pairs at high densities.
 The macroscopic time scale of hydrodynamical relaxation for establishing a trapped fireshell is about $\bar R /v_s$, where the fluid sound velocity $v_s=(P_\gamma/\rho_\gamma)^{1/2}=c/\sqrt{3}$.